SuavePirate/NativeBehaviors/README.md

 ...
 ```

-Use the `ViewDidLoad` and `ViewDidUnload` events in your iOS ViewControllers.
+Use the `ViewWillAppeaer` and `ViewDidDisappear` events in your iOS ViewControllers.

 ## TODO
 Add example project and screenshots